Site logo

 Pleaser horses are generally more passive, as they’re eager to please and avoid conflict whenever possible.
 However, if they feel overwhelmed or overworked, they may become more assertive in expressing their needs

-Factors Influencing Horse Personality
+Factors Influencing the Personality of Horses

-Several factors influence horse personality.
+Several factors influence personality traits of a horse.
 These include:

 Genetics.
 Just like in humans, genetics play a significant role in shaping a horse’s temperament and personality traits.